If You Believe You Warrant Benefits, Prepare Like It.

 What Happens When You Use a TacticalAdvantage™ Framework?

-When you purchase a TacticalAdvantage™ condition-specific documentation system, you receive a structured roadmap built around the actual VA rating criteria for that condition.
+When you purchase a TacticalAdvantage™ condition-specific documentation framework, you receive a structured roadmap built around the actual VA rating criteria for that specific condition.

 Inside each Framework, you will find: